binarymist/BinaryMistBlog/content/home/posts.md

 +++

-Let's become better Software Engineers, Let's all learn together.
-I'm on a continual learning journey and I'm going to share my learnings with you.
+Do you want to improve your information security skills and knowledge as a Software Engineer?
+Let's all learn together.
+I'm on a continual learning journey and keen to share my learnings with you.
 We can collaborate and bounce ideas off each other.
 Subscribe to new blog posts [here](/blog).

 > Kim